5 CRO myths you should know about – and tips to do it right

 Pitfall 1: You’re not tweaking the right things

-The color of the buttons, the shape of that button, the design of the navigation bar, icons, … Too often, the focus is on the wrong things.
+The color of this button, the shape of that button, the design of the navigation bar, icons, … Too often, the focus is on the wrong things.

 Wrong?

-This kind of tweaks has no impact on the success of your website.
-These changes rarely lead to more sales, more requests for an offer and more happy customers.
+These kind of tweaks has no impact on the success of your business.
+These changes rarely lead to more sales, more requests for offer or more happy customers.

-Your user couldn’t care less about rounded corners on your button.
-To have an impact on visitor’s behavior, there’s more to it than changing the outer layer of your webpages.
+Your user couldn’t care less about rounded corners on your buttons.
+To have a real impact on the visitor’s behavior, you need to do more than just change the outer layer of your web pages.

-To make sure your visitors act and become customers, you have to change their behavior.
+To make sure your visitors become customers, you have to change their behavior.

 Playing with your website design or following the latest design hype can’t do that.
-On the contrary: some trends in web design are even harmful to your website.
+On the contrary: some trends in web design can even be harmful to your website.

 To have an impact on visitor’s behavior, you have to do a lot more than changing the outer layer of your webpages.